blogmywiki/6502/README.md

 Based on the work of Ben Eater https://eater.net/6502

+Assembly language .s files are assembled using vasm in 6502 'oldstyle' mode, eg `./vasm6502_oldstyle -Fbin -dotdir monitor2.s ` Flashed to EEPROM using minipro:
+`minipro -p AT28C256 -w a.out`

 ## hello world
 Prints text to LCD display using RAM for stack pointer and VIA to interface with LCD